How to Use This Calculator

 What is a relocation loan and how does it work?

-A relocation loan is a type of personal loan specifically used to cover expenses associated with moving to a new location, such as moving company fees, security deposits, utility hook-ups, or initial travel costs.
-Like other personal loans, it typically has a fixed interest rate and a set repayment term, with monthly payments that include both principal and interest, amortized over the loan's duration.
+A relocation loan is a type of personal loan used to cover moving expenses such as professional movers, security deposits, utility setup, or travel costs.
+It typically has a fixed interest rate and set repayment term, with monthly payments that include both principal and interest, amortized over the loan's duration.

 What are typical interest rates for relocation loans?

-Typical interest rates for relocation loans, which are essentially personal loans, can vary widely based on the borrower's creditworthiness, ranging from as low as 6% APR for borrowers with excellent credit (FICO 760+) to over 36% APR for those with poor credit.
-The average, for good credit (FICO 670-739), often falls between 10% and 18% APR, depending on the lender and market conditions.
+Relocation loan rates (essentially personal loan rates) range from 6% APR for excellent credit (FICO 760+) to over 36% for poor credit.
+The average for good credit (FICO 670-739) falls between 10% and 18% APR depending on the lender and market conditions.